voytas75/GPTprompts/README.md

     <https://www.reddit.com/r/ChatGPT/comments/14lh5zq/here_are_4_prompts_generators_you_can_use_daily/>

-35. Analyze and improve parts of PowerShell code
+35. Analyze and improve parts of long PowerShell code

     ````text
     ```powershell